ElementorAccordion/vanilla-js-plugin-boilerplate/.github/CODE_OF_CONDUCT.md

 2. [Attribution](#attribution)

 ## Code of Conduct
-We aim to create an open and welcoming environment to all developers of all skill levels within all our projects.
+Aim to create an open and welcoming environment to all developers of all skill levels within any project.

 ### Do
   - Use friendly and welcoming language.